AdobeDocs/campaign-classic.es-ES/help/platform/using/editing-a-profile.md

 >[!NOTE]
 >
->Una vez seleccionada la opción **[!UICONTROL No longer contact (by any channel)]**, significa que el perfil se encuentra en la lista negra; es decir, el perfil ha expresado su deseo de no ser contactado (por ejemplo, haciendo clic en un vínculo para dar de baja un boletín informativo).
+>When the **[!UICONTROL No longer contact (by any channel)]** option is selected, this means that the profile is on the block list, i.e. the profile has expressed a wish not to be contacted (for example, by clicking an unsubscription link in a newsletter).
 Ya no serán identificados por las entregas de ningún canal (correo electrónico, correo postal, etc.).
 Para obtener más información, consulte [esta página](../../delivery/using/understanding-quarantine-management.md).

 ## Ficha Contact information {#contact-information-tab}